cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 reminiscent of a Unix system.

 In Unix, the primary end-user, command-line interface to the system is a program called the *shell*.
-This program can be usually be accessed via another program called a *terminal emulator*.
+This program can usually be accessed via another program called a *terminal emulator*.
 In the shell, you enter *commands* at a *prompt*.
 Here are some examples of what such a prompt might look like: